glasnt/words/top/toptips.md

  - `wa`: wait time, time spent waiting for I/O completion
  - `hi`: time taken waiting for hardware interrupts
  - `si`: time taken waiting for software interrupts
- - `st`: "time stolen from this vm by the hypervisor" (I'm not actually sure, sorry!)
+ - `st`: "time stolen from this vm by the hypervisor"

 You can collapse these last two rows at any time by typing `t` (for "toggle")